Phished-BV/technical-assignment-ovitrif/README.md

 This is a simple Laravel project to simulate the processing of incoming order emails, listing them in an authenticated route and allowing the admin to reply to an order.

+**Context**
+- The project was started using the laravel command to create a new project.
+- Development machine used was a Macbook Pro M1.
+- IDE used was PhpStorm 2023.2.4.

 ## Requirements

 - [Docker Desktop](https://docs.docker.com/engine/install/)